About Our Staff

 Geoffrey Shields likes to spend his free time skiing, hiking, mountain biking and being outdoors.
 He is inspired in life by waking up with a purpose and drive.
 Geoff is passionate about animals.
 In 7th grade Geoff wrote a letter and sent a hand drawn picture to the city of Fallon (where he lived at the time), asking if they would put in a dog park so that pets had a place to run and play in the city of Fallon.
 After Geoff submitted his plans, the dog park was built & opened later that same year to the delight of the pet parents of Fallon!
 He has continued this passion for pets into his adult life and is a huge asset to Heart's Companion.

-MANUEL MARTINEZ • Cremation Operator
+MANUEL MARTINEZ • Customer Care Specialist

 KRISTA GEORGE • Customer Care Specialist